ernstnaezer/ultralight/readme.md

 CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-The code is loosly based on [acid stomp](https://github.com/danielbenzvi/acidstomp)